tp02ga/attendee/docs/webhooks.md

   "idempotency_key": < UUID that uniquely identifies this webhook delivery >, "bot_id": < Id of the bot associated with the webhook delivery >, "bot_metadata": < Any metadata associated with the bot >, "trigger": < Trigger for the webhook.
-Currently, the only trigger is bot.state_change, which is fired whenever the bot changes its state. >, "data": < Event-specific data >
+Currently, the two triggers are bot.state_change, which is fired whenever the bot changes its state and transcript.update which is fired when the transcript is updated. >, "data": < Event-specific data >
 }
 ```